Pausiar/Pausiar/README.md

 ## Hi there 👋

 # 💫 About Me:
-Im currently workng on FiveM scripts<br>
+Im currently workng on FiveM scripts, webs and apps<br>

 ## 🌐 Socials: